zarpli/onkyo/README.md

 # FFC Non-ZIF 1.0mm 9 pin connector

-Onkyo AV receivers have a 9-pin connector usually located on the back of the equipment, this connector is used to re-program the main microcontroller and also has a UART TTL serial communication at 3.3V.
+Onkyo AV receivers have a not "visible and public" port 9-pin connector, usually located on the back of the equipment, this connector is used to re-program the main microcontroller and also has a UART TTL serial communication at 3.3V.

 <p align="center"><img src=/img/FCC1MM9PNZ.png width="500"></p>